aparna-surendra/wiki_fam_tree/README.md

 ## Sri Lankan state-owned enterprises - scraping management data
 Regular information on Sri Lankan state-owned enterprises (SOEs) is surprisingly sparse.
 As part of a project to assist Sri Lankan civil society, this code scrapes publicly-available data (from the Colombo Stock Exchange website) to collect names of SOE management.

-Within the CSE's ToS, web-scraping/automated data collection is considered acceptable for non-commercial purposes.
+Within the CSE's ToS, web-scraping/automated data collection is acceptable for non-commercial purposes.
 All data collected is publicly-available and non-proprietary.

 The output CSV file has the following columns:
 <ul>